 Quick Ratio = (Current Assets – Inventory – Prepaid Expenses) / Current Liabilities

 - Cash Equivalents are either cash itself, or investments that mature into cash in at most 90 days.
-Examples include short-term Treasury bills, commercial paper (short-term unsecured debt issued by large, creditworthy firms) and money market funds.
+Examples include short-term Treasury bills (T-bills), commercial paper (short-term unsecured debt issued by large, creditworthy firms), money market funds, etc.

 - Marketable Securities is a category which often overlaps with cash equivalents.
 Examples can include exchange-traded equity positions, or debt securities with strong secondary markets.